SadaDC91/RAG_Evaluation_Task/README.md

    - Metrics: Human evaluation or task-specific benchmarks.

 ## Chosen Evaluation for my model here: Retrieval Evaluation
-The evaluation focuses on retrieval because the quality of retrieved documents is foundational to the RAG framework's success. **Precision@1** and **MRR** are used as metrics for this evaluation.
+The evaluation here focuses on retrieval because the quality of retrieved documents is foundational to the RAG framework's success. **Precision@1** and **MRR** are used as metrics for this evaluation.